Daily readings

 Wednesday, April 29, 2026

 Saint Catherine of Siena, Virgin and Doctor of The Church, Patron of Europe.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Catherine of Siena, Virgin and Doctor of The Church, Patron of Europe